-If an applicant claims the protection against denial of admission that VAWA provides to victims of domestic violence, dating violence, sexual assault, or stalking, Spartanburg Housing will request in writing that the applicant provide documentation supporting the claim in accordance with section 16-VII.D of this ACOP.
+If an applicant claims the protection against denial of admission that VAWA provides to victims of domestic violence, dating violence, sexual assault, or stalking, or human trafficking.
+Spartanburg Housing will request in writing that the applicant provide documentation supporting the claim in accordance with section 16-VII.D of this ACOP.